-Instagram is a free photo-sharing social network for various Apple products as well as some other smart phones which launched in October of 2010.
+Instagram is a free photo-sharing social network designed to share images across a mobile cellular network.
 The company was founded by Kevin Systrom and Mike Kriegerm, two fresh-faced Stanford graduates.
 It was their second venture.
 In April of 2012 Facebook paid a billion dollars for the company; currently the deal is pending FTC approval before all is said and done.
 Pretty good for a business that has not even begun to turn a profit yet.

 An instagram image is different from the 4:3 format of most mobile camera devices in that the picture produced is in a square, similar to an old Polaroid or Instamatic photos of yesteryear.
 The images may also be tweaked various ways (shading, splitting, change-of-focus, etc) to make them look different and in turn make the photograher feel less like a lame douche and maybe even identify as arts-y.

 Instagram allows its users to make their own unique hash tags for their photos.
 Unregistered users may view instagram images the same way that one may view tweets.